What is Bruna Press?

 The Bruna Press Archive (BPA) houses a community reading room that invites intimate, idiosyncratic experiences with books, magazines, and other media.
 It features over one thousand titles ranging from rare, one-of-a-kind artist-made books to academic and philosophical volumes, poetry chapbooks, video art works, and vinyl LPs, among other formats.
 As a collection sited in a semi-public space, the archive is set up to encourage both personal and collective discussions and explorations inspired by the creative, experimental, and rigorous nature of its content.
 BPA will also host events in the form of artist talks, screenings, readings, performances, publication launches, as well as reading and writing groups.
 The archive is open to all visitors free of charge during posted events and by appointment.
 Open hours will be posted in fall 2017.

-Bruna Press + Archive wishes to recognize that its work and activities take place on the traditional territory of the Coast Salish peoples, and, in particular, the Lummi and Nooksack nations.
+Bruna Press + Archive wishes to recognize that its work and activities take place on the traditional territory of the Coast Salish peoples, and, in particular, the Lummi and Nooksack nations, who have and continue to provide loving stewardship of the land and its inhabitants.
+We are grateful for their continued care-taking and leadership, and hope to be good guests and neighbors.